 The film doesn't look expensive, but the sheer delight Crowe takes in the period detail is infectious.
-I found myself in quiet awe of all the fashions, the homes of the characters and the perfectly realised world in which we are transported.
+I found myself in quiet awe of the production design feat - all the fashions, homes and the perfectly realised period world.

 We are introduced to a number of colourful characters, not least the vibrant and beautiful Kate Hudson as Penny Lane.
-I say beautiful not only because she is astonishingly sexy, but also because her smile lights up the room - everyone in the room knows her, and they light up, too, as she comes in.
-It's little wonder that Miller falls helplessly in love with her, since the audience also finds it impossible not to.
+I say beautiful not only because she is attractive, but also because her smile lights up the room - everyone in the room knows her, and they light up, too.
+It's little wonder that Miller falls helplessly for her, since the audience also finds it impossible not to.
 It's an amazing performance, in such complete command of the screen and people around her, that I'm disappointed I haven't seen her in anything even half as good as this film.
-Penny keeps him safe from the band who want to exploit him to look good.
+Penny keeps him safe - from himself, and the band who exploit him to get good coverage.

 Their passion for music is felt throughout.
 Note the scene where Russell explains to Miller about a deliberate mistake in Marvin Gaye's "What's Happening Brother" and that it "makes the song!".
 The camera gently bounces back and forth between them, as they enthusiastically chat about the little things in it.
 Not 30 seconds later, we see him on stage playing Stillwater's Fever Dog, and he makes his own little "mistake".
 What a joy, something subtle, something that just makes the scene.
-Almost Famous is a love story about passions and what makes characters into better people.
+Almost Famous is a love story about passions - the connections we make, and making people better.

-Mrs. Miller (wonderfully played by Frances McDormand) worries, obsesses and frets about her son being poisoned by drugs and rock.
+Mrs. Miller (played wonderfully by Frances McDormand) worries, obsesses and frets about her son being poisoned by drugs and rock.
 "Your Mom really freaked me out!" becomes a great running gag, with her wholesome ideas about parenting, vegetarianism, and the annihilation of those counter-ideas which get in the way of this.
 Every good parent wants the best for their children.
-We learn in the opening 20 minutes that she educated William herself and skipped several grades, much to his mild humiliation where he's about ready to leave high-school, and he's so much younger than everyone else.
+We learn in the opening 20 minutes that she educated William, and skipped several grades, much to his mild humiliation where he's about ready to leave high-school, much younger than everyone else.
 The isolation is evident.